durchgeflext/nvpro_core/nvvkhl/shaders/README.md

 > The power heuristic for multiple importance sampling, with `beta = 2`.

 See equation 9.13 of https://graphics.stanford.edu/papers/veach_thesis/thesis.pdf.
+### Function `sampleBlur`
+> Samples a texture with a Gaussian blur kernel.
+### Function `smoothHDRBlur`
+> Samples a texture with a Gaussian blur kernel, using multiple LOD levels.
+* The blur amount controls the blending between the two LOD levels.

 ## ggx.h
 Lower-level mathematical functions used for BSDFs.
 This file is named after the